Seed Allergy

 Row concave Shape Decorative svg added to bottom

-Seed Allergies?
+Seed Allergy?

-Hives, welts, or skin rashes
+Hives, welts or skin rashes.

-Swelling of the lips, face, tongue, or eyes
+Swelling of the lips, face, tongue or eyes.

-Tingling or itchy sensation in the mouth or throat
+Tingling or itchy sensation in the mouth or throat.

-Stomach pain, nausea, or vomiting
+Stomach pain, nausea or vomiting.

-Tightening of the throat
+Tightening of the throat.

-Paleness and lethargy
+Paleness and lethargy.

-Difficulty breathing
+Difficulty breathing.

-Dizziness or fainting
+Dizziness or fainting.

 Seed allergies can sometimes cause severe, potentially life-threatening reactions, including anaphylaxis, especially when it comes to sesame or mustard seeds.
-This can lead to swelling of the throat, constriction of the airway, and a rapid drop in blood pressure.
+This can lead to swelling of the throat, constriction of the airway and a rapid drop in blood pressure.
 The severity of an allergic reaction can vary, so a mild response doesn’t necessarily mean that it will not be a more severe one in the future.
-It’s also important to keep in mind that if you have a seed allergy, you are at a higher risk of developing other food allergies, such as peanut or tree nut allergies
+It’s also important to keep in mind that if you have a seed allergy, you are at a higher risk of developing other food allergies, such as peanut or tree nut allergies.

 Cross-contamination is another risk when foods are prepared in facilities or restaurants that handle seeds, even if the seed is not a direct ingredient.
 If you decide to dine out, call ahead of time and speak with the chef or manager.
 Most restaurants are accommodating and will ensure safe handling.
 Our team at Safe2Bite is happy to offer personalized tips and guidance to help you minimize the risks of seed allergies.

-Seed and sesame allergy testing in North Texas may include the following:
+Seed and sesame allergy testing in North Texas may include the following.

 This relatively quick test involves placing small amounts of different seed extracts on the skin and gently pricking the surface.
 Raised or itchy bumps surrounded by redness may indicate a potential seed allergy.